- Student Health & Counseling Services

 Crisis Counseling Support

 If you feel you need to speak with someone sooner than the next available appointment, please call (510) 885-3735, or email email@example.com for a same-day crisis appointment.
-These are available from 1-2pm and 3-4pm each day during the Fall and Spring terms, and will be scheduled in the order they are requested that day.
+These are available from 1-2pm and 3-4pm each day, and will be scheduled in the order they are requested.

 Crisis sessions are 30 minutes long, and will focus on assessment and planning for an immediate situation.
 If a student wants a longer appointment and can wait, they are advised to schedule a regular counseling session.